Friday, November 26, 2010

 God make us daring!”

-In 2000, Pope John Paul II reminded us that Jesus Christ invited the Apostle to "put out into the deep" for a catch: "Duc in Altum" (Lk5:2) "When they had done is, they caught a great number of fish" (Lk5:6).
+In 2000, Pope John Paul II reminded us that Jesus Christ invited the Apostle to "put out into the deep" for a catch: "Duc in Altum" (Lk5:2) "When they had done this, they caught a great number of fish" (Lk5:6).
 That's something regulators should remember when, with their risk weighted capital requirements, they want our banks to fish only from “safe” shores.

 And Pope Francis addressing the European Parliament in 2014, might have delicately phrased its risk-aversion with: “In many quarters we encounter a general impression of weariness and aging, of a Europe which is now a “grandmother”, no longer fertile and vibrant.
-As a result, the great ideas which once inspired Europe seem to have lost their attraction, only to be replaced by the bureaucratic technicalities of its institutions
+As a result, the great ideas which once inspired Europe seem to have lost their attraction, only to be replaced by the bureaucratic technicalities of its institutions”

-A ship in harbor is safe, but that is not what ships are for.”
+“A ship in harbor is safe, but that is not what ships are for.”
 John A Shedd.

 “A decline in courage is particularly noticeable among the ruling and intellectual elites, causing an impression of a loss of courage by the entire society.
 There remain many courageous individuals, but they have no influence.”
 Alexander Solzhenitsyn's Commencement Address, Harvard University, 1978